Documenting and Preserving Complex Installation Artworks – Arthur van Mourik (April 2019)

 The Centraal Museum Utrecht houses a collection of more than 60,000 objects, including modern and contemporary artworks, and a diverse group of installation artworks.

-This blog discusses how installation art can be preserved and documented, as well as the practice of making and keeping knowledge and information accessible.
+This post discusses how installation art can be preserved and documented, as well as the practice of making and keeping knowledge and information accessible.
 Firstly, what is the definition of an installation artwork?
 Tate defines it as follows: ‘The term installation art is used to describe large-scale, mixed-media constructions, often designed for a specific place or for a temporary period of time.’
 Museum collections management in general has a long history but the management and documentation of contemporary installation art is more recent (see bibliography).
 It involves various strategies, and methodologies in order to safeguard the artworks.
 Plenty of models and guidelines are available but the next step is finding an optimum way of applying conservation methods.
 In circumstances where money and time are of the essence, it can be difficult to make choices.
-This blog gives a brief overview of some issues relating to installations-management and conservation in the museum setting.
+This post gives a brief overview of some issues relating to installations-management and conservation in the museum setting.
 The recommendations given here might provide some guidance for your own practice.
 I always start by asking: what is the artwork that needs to be preserved?

 Photo of the exhibition-space where the installation artwork Expecting by the artist Pipilotti Rist ((2011, 2014, 2017), collection Centraal Museum, Utrecht the Netherlands), is being installed.
 The artwork was on loan for the exhibition Kairos Castle: The Art of the Moment at Gaasbeek Castle, Belgium, 2017.
 Photo by Arthur van Mourik